-Aimia Inc. (TSX: AIM) is a data-driven marketing and loyalty analytics company.
-We provide clients with the customer insights they need to make smarter business decisions and build relevant, rewarding and long-term one-to-one relationships, evolving the value exchange to the mutual benefit of both our clients and consumers.
+Aimia Inc.'s (TSX: AIM) data-driven marketing and loyalty analytics provides clients with the customer insights they need to make smarter business decisions and build relevant, rewarding and long-term one-to-one relationships, evolving the value exchange to the mutual benefit of both our clients and consumers.

 Aimia partners with groups of companies and individual companies to help generate, collect and analyze customer data and build actionable insights.